 Home » Service Employment Lawyers in Chandigarh

-The best lawyers for service matters in Chandigarh can swear by the fact that the Union of India & State Governments holds a major share in litigation in the kind of Writ.
+The Experienced lawyers for service matters in Chandigarh can swear by the fact that the Union of India & State Governments holds a major share in litigation in the kind of Writ.
 Employment lawyers are going to help in both the matters, whether it’s for employer or employee.
 A proficient lawyer with thorough knowledge will acquaint you with almost every right and responsibility of yours at the workplace.
-B&B Associates is having seasoned and top service matter advocates in Chandigarh which you can hire to resolve your issues.
+B&B Associates is having seasoned service matter advocates in Chandigarh which you can hire to resolve your issues.

 Government jobs have always been a popular choice in India for the sense of security and power it brings.
 Such great advantages can bring many difficulties.
 Most probably, everyone must confront some issue at the workplace, which sometimes may result in serious legal matters.
-For that matter, you can consult our best service employment lawyers in Chandigarh to resolve such matters.
+For that matter, you can consult our Veteran service employment lawyers in Chandigarh to resolve such matters.
 You can also scrutinize the list of senior advocates in Chandigarh High Court at B&B if you are seeking some seasoned lawyers in the field.

 The foremost step in service dispute matters:

 At any stage, if the adjudicating authority or the appellate authority or any investigating/ subordinate authority under it;

 In the interest of justice, the lawyers of service matters at any such stage approach the Hon’ble High Court under Article 226 of the Constitution of India.
 The Hon’ble High Court may entertain a petition and issue necessary directions in the interest of justice.